-All computations which are done to derive the parameters to set up a live-synchronized 3D view can be performed interactively.
-The performance was measured on a PC configured with an

-AMD Athlon 64 Dual Core Processor 4400+ and 2 GB of main memory.
-Compared to previous work [10] where the region growing was fixed to a limit of $32 \times 32 \times 32$ voxels, the performance is more strongly influenced by the growing process.
-The size of the growing area is calculated adaptively.
-In the vast majority of the cases it is possible to stop the growing process much earlier than with a fixed growing area and the estimation of the local feature shape is more reliable.
+All computations which are done to derive the parameters to set-up a live-synchronized 3D view can be performed interactively.
+The performance was measured on a PC configured with an AMD Athlon 64 Dual Core Processor 4400+ and 2 GB of main memory.
+Compared to previous work [10] where the region growing was fixed to a limit of $32 \times 32 \times 32$ voxels, the performance is stronger influenced by the growing process.
+As the size of the growing is calculated adaptively, in the vast majority of the cases is it possible to stop the growing process much earlier than with a fixed growing area and the estimation of the local feature shape is more reliable.